Shresth0714/bumble_bot.py/README.md

-#This is a automation application that automates the entire workflow of bumble website app.
+This is an automation application that automates the entire workflow of the bumble website

-To run this you need:
-Chromedriver download it from chromedriver.chromium.org
+To run this you need: Chromedriver download it from chromedriver.chromium.org

-Use:
+Import package Selenium

-pip install selenuim
+Use: pip install selenium

 And you need to create another file that contains your username and password for login. you can import by using "from file_name import Username, Password.